alicegodden/fishpi/README.md

 Project Title: FishPi - piRNA Sequence Analyzer

 # Description:
 FishPi is a Python-based piRNA sequence analysis tool designed to identify complementary transposable element (TE) sequences in a given piRNA sequence.
-This project combines the power of various Python libraries, including tkinter for the user interface, matplotlib for data visualization, and PIL (Pillow) for image rendering.
+This project combines the power of various Python libraries, including tkinter for the graphic user interface, matplotlib for data visualization, and PIL (Pillow) for image rendering.
+All results and bar charts can be exported for downstream analyses and publication in hi-resolution.

 # Features: